July 23, 2025 #Global Chile #Economy

 The service began operations in March 2024, and is projected to have carried 500,000 passengers by the end of this year, with the goal of reaching 800,000 passengers annually once it is operating at full capacity.

-"The modernization of public transportation that Chile is promoting improves people's quality of life and reinforces our commitment to sustainable development.
-It is an advance that projects the country as a regional reference.
-This train represents the Chile we want to show to the world: a modern country that invests in connectivity and puts innovation at the service of its people," said María Teresa Saldías Morales, executive director of Imagen de Chile.
+“The modernization of public transportation being driven by Chile improves people’s quality of life and reinforces our commitment to sustainable development.
+It is a step forward that positions the country as a regional leader.
+This train represents the Chile we want to show the world: a modern country that invests in connectivity and puts innovation at the service of its people,” says María Teresa Saldías Morales, executive director of Imagen de Chile.

 141 years connecting Chile

-Founded in 1884, EFE Trenes de Chile is the oldest public company in the country.
-Today it has a project portfolio of over US$ 8 billion, including the new Biobío railway bridge, the Melipilla-Alameda train, Quinta Normal-Batuco, the Limache-Quillota-La Calera project and the modernization of the Chillán-Alameda service, a development that also aims to triple the number of passengers transported by 2031 and achieve carbon neutrality by 2035.
+Founded in 1884, EFE Trenes de Chile is the country’s oldest public company.
+Today, it has a project portfolio worth over $8 billion, including the new Biobío railway bridge, the Melipilla–Alameda and Quinta Normal–Batuco rail lines , the Limache–Quillota–La Calera project, and the modernization of the Chillán–Alameda service—a development that also aims to triple the number of passengers transported by 2031 and achieve carbon neutrality by 2035.

-"People, in general, were very nostalgic about the trains and this is a leap that makes us feel how our country is moving forward.
-It is a sign that fills us with pride and we also feel it in our passengers, that we want to keep moving forward and have more trains for Chile," said Leva.
+“People, in general, were really nostalgic for trains, and this is a major step forward that makes us feel like our country is moving forward.
+It’s a sign that fills us with pride, and we can sense it in our passengers as well—they want us to keep moving forward and have more trains for Chile,” said Leva.